Analytic vectors in continuous p-adic representations: Continuous representations and analytic vectors

-We obtain that, generally, the map $D^c(G,K)\rightarrow\Dg$ is not flat for $L\neq\Q_p$ (but see Thm. \ref{faith}).
-In view of Lem. \ref{h-inv} one may ask whether flatness holds when $G$ is semisimple.
+1. Since $F_L$ is not exact we obtain from the corollary that as a rule, the map $D^c(G,K)\rightarrow\Dg$ is not flat for $L\neq\Q_p$ (but see Thm. \ref{faith}).
+In view of the characterization as certain Lie invariants (Lem. \ref{h-inv}) one may ask whether flatness holds when $G$ is semisimple.
 This is answered negatively by Cor. \ref{Emerton} below.